codetinkerhack/Eeny-meeny-miny-moe/README.md

 As algorithm requires to perform N iterations, each will retrieve and remove element from data set - complexity of implementation is O(N log N)

-This structure provides best performance for out of three for large N, K
+This structure provides best performance out of three discussed for large N, K

 ### Implementation using ArrayList, LinkedList, TreeList